bolens/gddns-updater/README.md

 # gddns-updater
 Google Domains Dynamic DNS Updater.

-Checks your public IP address every 15 minutes
+Checks your public IP address at a specified interval.
+Recommended interval is `900000`, or 15 minutes.

 ## Install instructions
 - `npm i`